-The Taskforce will, for the first time, bring together the energy and automotive industries to plan for the changes that will take place as a result of rising electric vehicle use.
+For the first time, the Taskforce brings together the energy and automotive industries to plan for the changes that will take place as a result of rising electric vehicle use.

 The EV Energy Challenge